-\section{Related Work}
+\chapter{Related Work}

 This Information Systems research is positioned at the intersection between finance, Big Data, decision support and predictive analytics.
 The first part of this section discusses traditional approaches of providing decision support based on financial news.
 In the second part, we discuss previous work that focuses on the novel deep learning approach.